dvndmy/DCQ-App/README.md

 - **Save to Device**: Save the created quote images to the user's device storage.
 - **Copy to Clipboard**: Copy the quote text to the clipboard for easy sharing or pasting elsewhere.
 - **Share on Social Media**: Share the generated quote images on social media platforms.
+- **Search Functionality**: Implement search functionality to allow users to search for specific quotes.

 ## Getting Started